March 18, 2020

 Coronavirus update for PSS Family Impact

-We’re still not doing our usual Family Impact groups and support sessions face-to-face at the moment, but we’re still going to support you on the phone.
+We’re not able to offer Family Impact groups and support sessions face-to-face at the moment, but we’re still going to support you over the phone or virtually.
 We’re here for you as usual – all you have to do is call us.

 At the moment all of our Family Impact team are working from home to stay safe, but you can still get hold of them on the usual numbers and email addresses.

-If you’ve any questions, worries or concerns, or if you want to report at potential or confirmed case of COVID-19, have a chat to Rachel: 0151 702 5701 or email: firstname.lastname@example.org
+If you’ve any questions, worries or concerns, or if you want to report a potential or confirmed case of COVID-19, have a chat to Rachel: 0151 702 5701 or email: email@example.com

 Coronavirus update for PSS Community Support